-The telecom sector in India has witnessed healthy growth since 2000s.
-The teledensity, which was 12.9 as on March 2006, has reached to 92.8 as on March 2018.
-With 252 million internet users, India ranks third worldwide in terms of sheer total of people connected to the
+The telecom sector in India has witnessed impeccable growth since 2000s.
+The teledensity, which was 12.99 as on March 2006, has reached to 92.810 as on March 2018.
+With 252 million Internet users, India ranks third worldwide in terms of sheer total of people

-&lt;sup>9 National Telecom Policy 2012;
+8 National Telecom Policy 2012;

-&lt;sup>10 TRAI annual report 2005-06; accessed on 25.5.2018
+9 TRAI annual report 2005-06; accessed on 25.5.2018

-&lt;sup>11 TRAI annual report; March 2018; accessed on 25.5.2018 interent.
-Mobile broadband penetration is 16.8 percent in the country.
-However, the fixed broadband penetration in India is judy 1.4 percent.
-The 3G based mobile broadband services in India are driven both by demand and supply of side factors.
+10 TRAI annual report; March 2018; accessed on 25.5.2018

+connected to the interent.
+Mobile broadband penetration is 16.8 percent.
+However, the fixed broadband penetration in India is 1.4 percent11.
+The 3G-based mobile broadband services in India are driven both by demand and supply of side factors.
 The introduction of new innovative services and applications, enhanced user experience and decreasing prices of 3G enabled handsets are key drivers for mobile broadband in India.
-Mobile broadband is contributing heavily to the growth of digital economy, however the household internet penetration in terms of wired broadband is still low.
-Challenges like the high cost of infrastructure including enormous amount of investment in 3G and 4G spectrums, lower and slower returns on investment, regulatory challenges and uncertainty prohibit telecom companies to expand in rural India.
+Mobile broadband is contributing heavily to the growth of digital economy broadband, however the household Internet penetration is still low.
+Challenges like the high cost of infrastructure, lower and slower returns on investment, regulatory challenges and uncertainty, and enormous amount of investment in 3G and 4G spectrums are some of the challenges for thet telecom companies to expand in rural India.

 Another challenge is poor availability of backhaul connectivity.
 Unlike urban areas where OFC is largely deployed to provide the backhaul connection, about 80% of the rural BTS are on microwave system.
-Due to the lack of backhaul connectivity, only wimax and mobile broadband become possible solutions for providing internet connectivity in remote areas.
+Due to the lack of backhaul connectivity, only wimax and mobile broadband become possible solutions for providing connectivity in remote areas.
+Thus, to make the society 'information highway', the NTP-2012 conceived to bring the broadband connectivity in remote areas of the country.